kreezii/jsgam/README.md

 * Display scenes with static objects
 * Move the player in a walkable area
 * Player avoiding obstacles in the walkable area
-* Take to the inventory objects
+* Take objects to the inventory
 * Use and combine objects
 * Change between rooms
 * Add filters to the scene
-* Partial non-playable characters implementation
+* Dialogues with non-playable characters
+* Music and Sounds

 ### TO-DO

+The next list must be complete before the first alpha is released.

-* Finish the menu buttons (only play works)
+* Save/Load the game progress
-* Dialogues with non playable characters
 * Cut-scenes
-* Save/Load the game progress
+* Credits screen
 * Animation for objects
 * Check for critical errors
+* Voices (optional)

 Is it ready for a short adventure? **Not yet**